 Coron Itinerary Day 0 – Arrival in Coron

 Get settled in your hotel.
-Whether you are flying in from Manila/Cebu or taking the boat from El Nido, you will definitely be tired from the arduous journey.
+Whether you are flying in from Manila/Cebu or taking the boat from El Nido (another gorgeous destination), you will definitely be tired from the arduous journey.
 You can do some light exploring of Coron town at night and eat a good dinner.
 After that, definitely rest up.
 You’ll need the energy for the next couple of days!

 Coron Itinerary Day 1 – Coron town tour